snat-s/notes/thoughts/finish_things.md

 So I was chatting with my ex cohost in my past internship.
-And I voiced my thoughts on the overwhelming amount of amazing stuff that there currently is everywhere and how it was to much.
+And I voiced my thoughts on the overwhelming amount of amazing stuff that there currently is everywhere and how it was too much.
 So here I voice what he told me:

 > Just finish stuff